pzstorm/capsid/README.md

 - `mediaClasses` - Assembles mod Lua classes.
 - `processMediaResources` - Process mod resources.

+## Discussion

+- Feel free to [open a ticket](https://github.com/pzstorm/capsid/issues/new) if you have any problems, questions or suggestions regarding the project.
+- You are also welcome to join [Coco Labs](https://discord.gg/vCeydWCbd9) on Discord to talk about modding and follow community projects.
+- If you are interested in learning about Java modding join [The Storm Project](https://discord.gg/ZCmg9VsvSW) on Discord.

 ## License

 This project is licensed under [GNU General Public License v3.0](https://github.com/cocolabs/pz-zdoc/blob/master/LICENSE.txt).